 Where to go on holiday in April

-April is a great month to grab some early summer sunshine – the days are getting longer and the Mediterranean is warming up nicely.
-It’s a smart time to take an activity holiday – walking or cycling, perhaps – and it’s not too late for some spring skiing.
+April is a great month to grab some early summer sun – the days are getting longer and the Mediterranean is warming up nicely.
+It’s a smart time to book an activity holiday – walking or cycling, perhaps – and it’s not too late for spring skiing.

-In the Mediterranean in April you can expect long sunny days, uncrowded resorts and a friendly welcome as locals gear up for the summer season.
-Walking is great at this time when you can expect to see hillsides carpeted with wild flowers.
-The only drawback is that the sea can be a bit chilly for swimming.
+In the Mediterranean, you can expect long sunny days, uncrowded resorts and a friendly welcome as locals gear up for the summer season.
+Walking is great at this time of year, when you can see hillsides carpeted with wild flowers.
+The only drawback is the sea can be a bit chilly for swimming.

-I recommend the sister islands of Malta and Gozo where you can expect temperatures of 19ºC and eight hours of daily sunshine.
+I recommend the sister islands of Malta and Gozo where you can expect temperatures around 20ºC and eight hours of daily sunshine.
 Also try Paxos for a genuine unspoilt Greek island experience and the beautiful French island of Corsica.

 Further south, the island of Crete offers a superb choice of accommodation including boutique hotels and stylish houses to rent, with even warmer weather.
-April is also a great time to be in Greece to witness the Orthodox Easter celebrations (which in 2015 falls on 12 April).
+Spring is also a great time to be in Greece to witness the Orthodox Easter celebrations (which in 2023, falls on 16 April).
+You can see Crete’s famous wildflowers on this group walking holiday.

 Mallorca is usually associated with cheap package holidays but away from the budget resorts it’s a beautiful island with some excellent villas.
 On the Spanish mainland I recommend these villas in Catalonia.